rolandoislas/rick-bot-number-3/readme.md

 ### RUN_LIVE

+boolean

-boolean (lowercase) - Determines if the bot should run in live mode.
+Determines if the bot should run in live mode.
 If it is not live it will error (catch and log) on post.
 It is useful for testing.

 ### INTERVAL

+integer

 The bot does not run in a loop, it uses a time interval to check for posts and comments.
 This should be set to the amount of time between runs of the script.